F5 Container Ingress Services - Kubernetes¶

 k8s-bigip-ctlr) is a cloud-native connector that can use either Kubernetes or OpenShift as a BIG-IP orchestration platform.

-The BIG-IP Controller watches the Kubernetes API for specially-formatted resources and updates the BIG-IP system configurations accordingly.
+The BIG-IP Controller watches the Kubernetes API for specially formatted resources, and updates the BIG-IP system configuration accordingly.

-The BIG-IP Controller for Kubernetes documentation set assumes that you:
+The BIG-IP Controller for Kubernetes documentation set assumes that you have:

-- are familiar with the Kubernetes dashboard and kubectl ;
+- Experience with the Kubernetes dashboard and kubectl.

-- already have a BIG-IP device licensed and provisioned for your requirements; and
+- A BIG-IP device licensed and provisioned for your requirements.

 When using the BIG-IP Controller in Cluster mode, your BIG-IP license must include SDN services.